cdkrot/mod-caveworld/Player-manual.md

 Hello once again.
-This guide will walk you throught the beginning og the work with mod.
+This guide will walk you throught the beginning of the work with mod.

 Installation
 ============